dwittenb/mod_menudisplay2/README.md

 + Select the Menu
 + Select level of submenus
 + Select number of articles of each menuitem
-+ If a cataegoryblo has tags, select minimum number of tags
++ If a cataegory has tags, select minimum number of tags
 + select Acess-Level of menus to be shown
 + Set margin-left in pixel of Articles
 + Select margin-top of each menuitem-headline